Environment

 Our subsidiary MKI (Mitsui Knowledge Industry) has a cloud-based energy-saving management service "GeM2" that supports both energy-saving measures and comfort maintenance, for clients that own multiple facilities such as movie theaters, supermarkets, and fitness gyms.
 Temperature and humidity data from each facility are gathered and sent to a data center to optimally manage the air conditioning (gas or electric) and fans.

-In addition to the start/stop management of conventional demand controllers, the system's precise control of temperature and operating mode achieved a significant energy saving while maintaining comfort.
-MKI also offers a solar panel generation monitoring service that remotely monitors from the cloud.
-Even though solar power facilities are described as being "maintenance-free," there are many maintenance issues that include panel damage, dirt and other surface fouling, equipment failure, and aging deterioration.
-Systems that can quickly become aware of such issues need to be considered, and we are taking initiatives to respond to these needs.
-We are developing a subscription-based service that provides users with comfortable air-conditioned spaces for a fixed monthly fee through Air As A Service Co., Ltd. ("AaaS"), a company that we established with Daikin Airtechnology and Engineering Co., Ltd. AaaS installs and owns air conditioning equipment on behalf of the facility owner and provides optimal operation management for each facility by utilizing an IoT system which remotely monitors the operating status of each air conditioner 24 hours a day, 365 days a year and by analyzing the operational data of the air conditioning equipment.
+We are developing a subscription-based service that provides users with comfortable air-conditioned spaces for a fixed monthly fee through Air as a Service Ltd. ("AaaS"), a company that we established with Daikin Airtechnology and Engineering Co., Ltd. AaaS installs and owns air conditioning equipment on behalf of the facility owner and provides optimal operation cycles for each facility by utilizing an IoT system which remotely monitors the operating status of each air conditioner 24 hours a day, 365 days a year and by analyzing the operational data of the air conditioning equipment.
 By visualizing the operating status of equipment and eliminating waste, energy consumption and related costs can be reduced by approximately 20% compared with before the service was introduced.
 Moreover, by understanding the operating duration and load, and performing appropriate preventive maintenance, the service life of the equipment can be extended.
 We will continue to support the improvement of energy efficiency in buildings, factories, and other facilities through AaaS.
 AaaS received an Energy Conservation Center Chairman's Prize in the Products and Business Model category at the Energy Conservation Awards 2020 sponsored by the Energy Conservation Center, Japan.